transientskp/tkp/documentation/getstart/concepts/database.rst

 See the :ref:`relevant section <database_background>` of the documentation for much more information about configuring and operating the database as well as understanding its contents.

+Finally, it is important to note that the pipeline database does *not* contain any image pixel data: it stored metadata and derived products only.
+It is possible to store pixel data as part of a pipeline run, but that is a separate
+subsystem: see :ref:`mongodb-intro`.